-(i) Eligibility under the criteria will be judged according to circumstances and evidence applying at the time the Governors' Admissions Committee meets to allocate places.
+- (i) Eligibility under the criteria will be judged according to circumstances and evidence applying at the time the Governors' Admissions Committee meets to allocate places.
 The Governors reserve the right to ask for evidence of place of residence.
-If there has been a change to the place of residence claimed in the application form between the date at which the application was submitted and the date on which the Admissions Committee meets to allocate places, the Governors reserve the right to withdraw the offer of a place, if this offer was made on the basis of the original address.

-- (ii) When it is not possible to include all children qualifying under a particular criterion, places will be allocated on the basis of proximity of the child's home address to the school.
+If there has been a change to the place of residence claimed in the application form between the date at which the application was submitted and the date on which the Admissions Committee meets to allocate places, the Governors reserve the right to withdraw the offer of a place, if this offer was made on the basis of the original address. - (ii) When it is not possible to include all children qualifying under a particular criterion, places will be allocated on the basis of proximity of the child's home address to the school.
 Nearness to the school will be determined by a computerised mapping system using a straight line distance measurement.
 Routes will be calculated from the home address (as defined by the Land & Property Gazetteer) to the midpoint of the school grounds (as determined by Islington Local Authority).
-In the event of two children living at the same distance from the school random allocation will be applied, using a computerised system. - (iii) Families who have moved into the school's catchment area within 2 years prior to the Governors' consideration of admissions and who wish previous church membership to be taken into account when their application is considered, must provide a completed clergy reference form from their previous vicar or minister, as well as a completed clergy reference form from the vicar or minister of their current church confirming, when added together, attendance for at least the complete two years, - (iv) The Governing Body reserves the right to withdraw the offer of a place if there is evidence that the application was fraudulent or deliberately misleading or where a parent has not responded to an offer by the specified date. - (v) The Governing Body reserves the right to withdraw a place from a child who has already entered the school if it is later discovered that the place was fraudulently obtained, e.g. by falsifying the address of the applicant's main residence.
+In the event of two children living at the same distance from the school random allocation will be applied, using a computerised system.

+- (iii) Families who have moved into the school's catchment area within 2 years prior to the Governors' consideration of admissions and who wish previous church membership to be taken into account when their application is considered, must provide a completed clergy reference form from their previous vicar or minister, as well as a completed clergy reference form from the vicar or minister of their current church, which when combined together satisfy the requirement for two complete years of attendance, if they wish for their church attendance to be taken into account. - (iv) The Governing Body reserves the right to withdraw the offer of a place if there is evidence that the application was fraudulent or deliberately misleading or where a parent has not responded to an offer by the specified date. - (v) The Governing Body reserves the right to withdraw a place from a child who has already entered the school if it is later discovered that the place was fraudulently obtained, e.g. by falsifying the address of the applicant's main residence.

-9. Expected timetable for consideration of applications for entry to the Reception class in September 2021:
+10. Expected timetable for consideration of applications for entry to the Reception class in September 2022: